etlbox/etlbox.website/doks_v1.8/content/recipes/transformations/block-transformation.md

 ---
 title: "Block Transformation"
-description: "Examples and code recipes for the BlockTransformation"
+description: "C# recipes for BlockTransformation in ETLBox.
+Process a full batch of rows at once with examples for blocking transforms in .NET pipelines."
 lead: "This article contains example code that shows the usage of the BlockTransformation."
 draft: false
 images: []